Derek Carr: 2012 season

 Going into the season, Carr had a new head coach in Tim DeRuyter, who replaced the fired Pat Hill.
 Carr helped lead the Bulldogs to a significant improvement, going 9–4 in 2012.
-Going into the season, Davante Adams was coming off a redshirt and he instantly became a reliable target for Carr.
+Going into the season, Davante Adams was coming off a redshirt and instantly became a reliable target for Carr.

 After splitting the first two games of the season, Carr passed for 300 yards, five touchdowns, and one interception in a victory over Colorado on September 15.
 Two weeks later, Carr had a career game in a 52–40 victory over San Diego State.
 He passed for a school-record tying 536 yards, five touchdowns, and two interceptions.
-On October 27. in a game on the road against New Mexico, he had 416 yards, four touchdowns, and one interception in the 49–32 victory.
+On October 27, in a game on the road against New Mexico, he had 416 yards, four touchdowns, and one interception in the 49–32 victory.
 In the Bulldogs' regular season finale against Air Force, he had 452 passing yards and four touchdowns in the 48–15 victory.
 In the 2012 season, he passed for 4,104 yards, 37 touchdowns, and seven interceptions.
 He won the MWC Offensive Player of the Year for the 2012 season.
 Like the previous season, his passing totals were among the Mountain West Conference leaders in numerous categories.